 This is truly the #1 health threat to children all around the globe.

 I know from firsthand experience because I also lived in a water damaged home for 5 years and my whole family had become ill as a result.
 My now 10-year-old son was hit the worst to the point that he was sick all the time with flu-like symptoms, earaches, sore throats, coughing up fungus balls, and it got so bad that he could not walk because of severe crippling pain in his joints, spine, and bones as a result of inflammation from the mold mycotoxins.

 We tried desperately over a years time to find help from our current medical system.
 What we found was far from it.

 The drugs didn’t work.
 My kids were getting sicker by the day.
-I began to think these doctors didn’t know what the hell they were doing or at the very last, they didn’t care or have the time to care.
+I began to think these doctors didn’t know what the hell they were doing or they didn’t have the time to care.

 Now we had something to show the doctors or so we ignorantly thought.
 When we mentioned to the doctors that our home had high levels of many different toxic molds, many looked at us like so what and who cares?
 Others thought we were lying.